 Even before COVID-19 wreaked havoc on the United States’ healthcare system, the availability and price of prescription drugs were a concern for many people.
-This concern is growing in the aftermath of panicked stockpiling of some medications.
-This sudden lack of supply has caused temporary drug shortages across the country.
+This concern is growing in the aftermath of panicked stockpiling of some medications, and a sudden lack of supply has caused temporary drug shortages across the country.

 For example, hydroxychloroquine, touted by some government officials as a coronavirus cure, is now scarce for patients with lupus or rheumatoid arthritis, two conditions the drug is proven to treat.
 Similarly, recent experimental use of famotidine, the active ingredient in Pepcid, has spurred some to hoard the common heartburn drug, making it inaccessible for others.